 The Discovery Research PreK-12 program (DRK-12) seeks to significantly enhance the learning and teaching of science, technology, engineering and mathematics (STEM) by PreK-12 students and teachers, through research and development of STEM education innovations and approaches.
 Projects in the DRK-12 program build on fundamental research in STEM education and prior research and development efforts that provide theoretical and empirical justification for proposed projects.
 Projects should result in research-informed and field-tested outcomes and products that inform teaching and learning.
 Teachers and students who participate in DRK-12 studies are expected to enhance their understanding and use of STEM content, practices and skills.
 DRK-12 invites proposals that address immediate challenges that are facing preK-12 STEM education as well as those that anticipate radically different structures and functions of preK 12 teaching and learning.
 The DRK-12 program has three major research and development strands: (1) Assessment; (2) Learning; and (3) Teaching.
 The program recognizes the synergy among the three strands and that there is some overlap among them.
-However, PIs should identify a clear focus of the proposed research efforts (i.e., assessment, learning, or teaching) consistent with the proposal’s main objectives and research questions.The program supports five types of projects: (1) Exploratory, (2) Design and Development, (3) Impact, (4) Implementation and Improvement, and (5) Conferences and Syntheses.
-All five types of projects apply to each of the three DRK-12 strands.
+However, PIs should identify a clear focus of the proposed research efforts (i.e., assessment, learning, or teaching) consistent with the proposal’s main objectives and research questions.The program supports six types of projects: (1) Exploratory, (2) Design and Development, (3) Impact, (4) Implementation and Improvement, (5) Syntheses, and (6) Conferences.
+All six types of projects apply to each of the three DRK-12 program strands.